-Call Public Safety at the main number (443-336-2348) to notify them of the fire or fire alarm.
+Call Public Safety (443-336-2348) to notify them of the fire or fire alarm.
 Public Safety Officers will ensure that the Annapolis Fire Department responds to the proper building on the campus.

-SJCA Building emergency coordinators, staff and faculty may provide direction regarding evacuation to students and visitors to their areas.
+SJC Building emergency coordinators, staff and faculty may provide direction regarding evacuation to students and visitors to their areas.